Read time: 18 minutes | Core wound: “Without my achievements, I’m nothing.”

 The Efficiency Operating System

-Type 3s process emotions through an internal operating system that automatically categorizes feelings into "productive" vs. "unproductive" categories.
-Attention goes to emotions that support goals while those that might slow progress get minimized.
+Type 3s process emotions through an internal operating system that automatically categorizes feelings into "productive" vs. "unproductive."
+Attention goes to emotions that support goals.
+Those that might slow progress get minimized.
 Workarounds maintain productivity.
 And sometimes the system crashes when deferred emotional maintenance reaches critical levels.

 What Changed Things

-The panelists shared turning points that initiated growth.
-Common catalysts: relationship breakdowns, health crises, or achievement milestones that felt hollow upon reaching them.
+Panelists shared turning points that initiated growth.
+Common catalysts: relationship breakdowns, health crises, achievement milestones that felt hollow upon reaching them.

 “Therapy finally gave me language for what was happening,” shared Miguel.
 “I wasn’t just driven.
 I was using achievement to answer questions about my worth that accomplishments could never actually resolve.”